chrisgalgojr/chrisgalgojr.github.io/_posts/2021-08-29-datavis-regioneight.md

 ---
 The 2022 election is fast approaching and with that comes the pressure of making sure that everybody eligible will be able to exercise their right to suffrage.
-As of writing, we only have exactly one month before the last day of voter's registration i.e. September 31, 2021.
+As of writing, we only have exactly one month before the last day of voter's registration i.e. September 30, 2021.
 So if you have not registered I would like to direct you to some resources that may guide you to do so which you can find in the bottom of this blog.

-With that in mind, we deemed it necessary and fitting to explore available data from the Commission on Elections for a #datavis exercise to see some interesting quick stats.
+With that in mind, it is only necessary and fitting to explore the latest available data from the Commission on Elections for a #datavis exercise to see some interesting quick stats.

 First we have the number of registered voters by sex and region.